hoangpham5694/laravel-simple-admin-genetator/README.md

 Also, you will need to install Composer: https://getcomposer.org/doc/00-intro.md
 And Laravel: https://laravel.com/docs/9.x/installation

-Make sure all database connection has been set up correctly in your .env file
+Make sure all database connections are set up correctly in your .env file.
 Installation
 ------------